The Belfast fighter lost a unanimous points decision at the North Paris Arena

 and live on Freeview channel 276

-Four of the judges gave the verdict to French boxer Makan Traore, with a fifth scoring the bout as a draw at the North Paris Arena.
+Four of the judges gave the verdict to French boxer Makan Traore on Sunday, with a fifth scoring the men’s 71kg bout as a draw at the North Paris Arena.

+Team Ireland’s Walsh – winner of bronze at the Tokyo Games – said: “I’m just incredibly grateful to be here, my aim isn’t always to medal, it’s to enjoy the process and I’ve really enjoyed my time here in the village, much more than my last experience in Tokyo and it’s just a privilege to be here.”

 Walsh took the first round, with both fighters taking time to weigh each other up.